project-ncl/gradle-manipulator/README.md

 # Source code for Gradle manipulation plugins

 Both plugins work in conjunction and therefore the same version is required for each.
 The analyzer plugin will inject a reference to the manipulation plugin.
-It has been tested with Gradle 5.4.1 and later.
+It requires Gradle 5.x to _build_ and can _run_ with Gradle 4.10.x or later.

 ## Analyzer